 This is due to the equation that we used to perform the differentiation.
 Remember how we obtained the derivative at a point by averaging the slope on either side of that point?
 We’re seeing the results of that here.

 If you’ve followed along with the instructions, then congratulations!
 You’ve just performed numerical differentiation using Excel.
-Of course, calculating a derivative in Excel isn’t that difficult once you know how to do it.
+Calculating a derivative in Excel isn’t that difficult once you know how to do it.